DanielBakovic/license-manager-for-woocommerce/readme.txt

 If you have any feature requests, need more hooks, or maybe have even found a bug, please let us know in the support forum or e-mail us at <licensemanager@bebic.at>.
 We look forward to hearing from you!

+#### Important

+The plugin will create two files inside the `wp-content/uploads/lmfwc-files` folder.
+These files (`defuse.txt` and `secret.txt`) contain cryptographic secrets which are automatically generated if they don't exist.
+These cryptographic secrets are used to encrypt, decrypt and hash your license keys.
+Once they are generated please **back them up somewhere safe**.
+In case you lose these two files your encrypted license keys inside the database will remain forever lost!

 == Installation ==

 #### Manual installation